 - Environmental impacts of packaging

 In addition to meeting the requirements of the university and of the College of Agriculture and Natural Resources, the student must meet the requirements specified below.

-To be admitted to the Doctor of Philosophy degree program in packaging on regular status, a student must have:
+To be admitted to the PhD Degree Program in Packaging on regular status, a student must have:

 - Completed a master's degree program in packaging, or in a related science or engineering area, for which a thesis was required, or a completed bachelor's degree in packaging or related science or engineering area with significant intensive research experience such as having peer-reviewed journal publications as the main author, or conducting several semesters of research work.

 - A grade–point average of at least 3.4 for the bachelor's or master's degree program.

 - Acceptable scores on the GRE General Test.

 - Have a School of Packaging faculty member willing to serve as the student's major advisor.